HamsChan/FictionCodespace/README.md

 # Hello there
-So I'm creating a tools, not useful.
+So I'm creating a tools, not useful.\n
 But just for fun, it made with Lua script :D
 So hopefully you can try, it is okay to modify the code for personal use.